InnerSourceCommons/foundation-governance/ispo-working-group-charter.md

 There would be diifferent clips that highlight different benefits of InnerSource, and the ISPO could select those videos that highlight the benefits that their Senior Leaders care about.

-As another example, to the challenge of `How do I show InnerSource KPIs`, this working group could ensure that there is a software project that will produce charts of InnerSource activity from sources like _GitHub_ and Jira.
+As another example, to the challenge of `How do I show InnerSource KPIs?`, this working group could ensure that there is a software project that will produce charts of InnerSource activity from sources like _GitHub_ and Jira.
 The project could be configured in a (finite) number of ways, depending on varying setup of _GitHub_ and Jira that affects tha report views.